 In 2011 the title poem of Chalk Dust was recorded for an ABC Classics CD, Peter Cundall Reads War Poetry.

 In 2013 Secret Heart: Fourteen Poems was published by Mark Time Books.
 It's also available at: firstname.lastname@example.org

 His work was recently nominated for The Pushcart Poetry Prize (USA) 2015.

 Bruce is also an award-winning and widely published short story writer.

 He strives to create poems that attract readers without trivialising complex issues or compromising the quality of the written word.
-He feels strongly about expanding the readership of poetry and is encouraged by the many people who were initially reluctant to embrace poetry but who have become engaged after reading his first full-length book.

 His interests include the history, literature and poetry of the Spanish Civil War (see 'La Cuenta' in 'Poems' on this website) and the political economy of inequality and social disadvantage.

 He restored, and now maintains, a 1975 Citroen D series saloon, sometimes called a 'Goddess' - a car described by the art critic Robert Nelson as one that 'couples dynamism with sensitivity: it is the closest a car will ever get to the condition of poetry'.

 And in a persistent display of irrationality not normally associated with someone versed in the 'dismal science' of economics, he's a long-term, card-carrying member of The Western Bulldogs Football Club.
 The membership book illustrated below pre-dates his birth-date by several years.